misalcedo/tortuga/README.md

 The guest is an instance of a WebAssembly module with access to the Application Programming Language (API) of the Tortuga runtime.
 A guest maps to a continuation of an actor.

 # Design
-## Compiler

--   Scanner (i.e., Lexer)
--   Parser
--   Transformer
--   Emitter

-## WebAssembly (WASM-AST)

-Crate modeling the WebAssembly specification.

-## Runtime

-Defines the interface between the guest and host.
-Relied upon by the system to run instances.

-# Design
 For design goals, non-goals, grammar, and more see [docs/Design.md](https://github.com/misalcedo/tortuga/blob/main/docs/design.md).

 # Usage